Illumina/NirvanaDocumentation/docs/core-functionality/gene-fusions.md

 ### Criteria

 The following criteria must be met for Nirvana to identify a gene fusion:
-1. After accounting for gene orientation and genomic rearrangements, both transcripts must have the same orientation
+1. After accounting for gene orientation and genomic rearrangements, both transcripts must have the same orientation if `enable-bidirectional-fusions` is not set.
+They can have the same or different orientations if `enable-bidirectional-fusions` is set.
 1. Both transcripts must be from the same transcript source (i.e. we won't mix and match between RefSeq and Ensembl transcripts)
 1. Both transcripts must belong to different genes
 1. Both transcripts cannot have a coding region that already overlaps without the variant (i.e. in cases where two genes naturally overlap, we don't want to call a gene fusion)